History of rugby in the Olympics

-Rugby Olympic fact-file
+Rugby at the Olympics fact-file

-- Rugby 15s was played at four Olympic Games: 1900, 1908, 1920 and 1924
+- 15s was played at four Olympic Games: 1900, 1908, 1920 and 1924

-- The following countries became Olympic Champions at rugby: France in 1900, Australia in 1908, USA in 1920 and 1924
+- The following countries became Olympic champions: France in 1900, Australia in 1908, USA in 1920 and 1924

-De Coubertin admired the ethos of the Game, its moral values as well as the physical and mental skills required to play it.
+De Coubertin admired the ethos of the game, its moral values as well as the physical and mental skills required to play it.
 His biographers mention boxing, fencing, rowing and horse-riding as his main sporting interests.
-They however failed to underline his active interest in Football Rugby, reflected in a famous essay called Notes about Foot-ball, which he wrote in 1896:
+They, however, failed to underline his active interest in football rugby, reflected in a famous essay called Notes about Foot-ball, which he wrote in 1896:

 “What is admirable in football (rugby), is the perpetual mix of individualism and discipline, the necessity for each man to think, anticipate, take a decision and at the same time subordinate one’s reasoning, thoughts and decisions to those of the captain.
 And even the referee’s whistle stopping a player for a ‘fault’ one team mate has made and he hasn’t seen, tests his character and patience.
 For all that, foot-ball is truly the reflection of life, a lesson experimenting in the real world, a first-rate educational tool.”

 The Baron was 25 when he visited Rugby School for the first time in 1888.
-By that time de Coubertin had already read both the works of Thomas Arnold, Rugby’s great headmaster and educationalist, and Thomas Hughes’ novel, Tom Brown’s Schooldays.
+By that time De Coubertin had already read both the works of Thomas Arnold, Rugby’s great headmaster and educationalist, and Thomas Hughes’ novel, Tom Brown’s Schooldays.
 Arnold's essays and the fortunes of young Tom Brown made a great impression on the young French aristocrat, in search of educational models for his country, traumatised by defeat in the French-Prussian war.

-The French educationalist became one of France's leading promoters of sport in general and Rugby in particular, and as such he played a significant role in the formation of the Union des Sociétés Français de Sports Athlétiques (USFSA) and the development of Rugby in France.
-He was elected to the World Rugby Hall of Fame in 2007.
+The French educationalist became one of France's leading promoters of sport in general and rugby in particular, and as such he played a significant role in the formation of the Union des Sociétés Français de Sports Athlétiques (USFSA) and the development of rugby in France.

 1900 Paris Olympics

-France, captained by the legendary Frantz Reichel (one of de Coubertin’s friends), became the first Olympic Champions at Rugby by beating Frankfurt FC 27-17 and Moseley Wanderers 27-8 respectively.
+France, captained by the legendary Frantz Reichel (one of De Coubertin’s friends), became the first Olympic champions at rugby by beating Frankfurt FC 27-17 and Moseley Wanderers 27-8 respectively.
 The match between Germany and Britain did not take place, because the English team, in the true amateur spirit of the day, having travelled to Paris the day before the match (on Saturday), had to return back home immediately after the match.

-There is a dispute over whether Rugby was an ‘official’ sport in the 1900 Olympics or not, following a subsequent attempt, to sift through the numerous sporting competitions of the 1900 Paris Universal Exhibition.
-Unlike other events or sports which were in retrospect denied Olympic status, Rugby Football, fulfilled all criteria of an Olympic competition: it was international, (three entries France, Great Britain and Germany), was played by amateurs, was not played by motorised means and involved no handicap of any kind.
+There is a dispute over whether rugby was an ‘official’ sport in the 1900 Olympics or not, following a subsequent attempt to sift through the numerous sporting competitions of the 1900 Paris Universal Exhibition.
+Unlike other events or sports which were in retrospect denied Olympic status, rugby football fulfilled all criteria of an Olympic competition: it was international, (three entries France, Great Britain and Germany), was played by amateurs, was not played by motorised means and involved no handicap of any kind.

 1908 London Olympics

 According to the official history of the 1908 Games, South Africa and New Zealand declined the invitation to play in the Olympics, while Ireland, Wales, and Scotland ignored the invitations.
 "That left England, France and Australia as the only competing teams.
-England were originally scheduled to meet France with the winners taking on Australia, but one week before the match France withdrew on the grounds that it could not raise a representative team and the two remaining teams, Australia, represented by a team selected from the touring Wallabies, and England, represented by the County Champions, Cornwall, met in the only match of the 1908 Games."
+England were originally scheduled to meet France with the winners taking on Australia, but one week before the match France withdrew on the grounds that it could not raise a representative team and the two remaining teams, Australia, represented by a team selected from the touring Wallabies, and England, represented by the County champions, Cornwall, met in the only match of the 1908 Games."
 The Wallabies demolished Cornwall 32-3 in a one-sided match.

-At the dinner hosted by then London RFU at which the Olympic medals were presented, the Wallaby captain, Dr Herbert Moran, replying to the toast given by Sir G Rowland Hill, the RFU President, said, "they were delighted with their reception, but deeply regretted that they had not in the Olympic Games met a side thoroughly representative of the United Kingdom.
-When they decided to enter they had hoped that they would conquer or be conquered by the best teams in the world..."
+At the dinner hosted by the then London RFU at which the Olympic medals were presented, the Wallaby captain, Dr Herbert Moran, replying to the toast given by Sir G Rowland Hill, the RFU President, said: "they were delighted with their reception, but deeply regretted that they had not in the Olympic Games met a side thoroughly representative of the United Kingdom.
+When they decided to enter, they had hoped that they would conquer or be conquered by the best teams in the world..."

 1920 Antwerp Olympics

 Rugby was absent from the Olympic programme in 1912, but after the Great War, it re-emerged as an Olympic sport at the 1920 Games in Antwerp.
 The Home Unions did not take part, arguing that the event held in September was too early in the season to enable the British to compete on equal terms with the other teams.
-The Romanians and Czechoslovakia withdrew at the last moment, which left the USA, represented by a team of Californian students, and France as the only two competitors.
+The Romanians and Czechoslovakia withdrew at the last moment, which left the USA, represented by a team of Californian students, and France as the only two participants.

 The USA, coached by former Wallaby winger Daniel Carroll, at the time a student at Stanford University in California, surprised the French with the vigour of their game and the precision of their defensive work and won the match 8-0.
 Daniel Carroll became rugby’s first Olympic double gold medallist.